 BY CANCER MORCELLATION

-The Buchanan & Buchanan legal-medical team of Grand Rapids, Michigan has successfully helped women injured by cancer morcellation.
+Buchanan Firm legal-medical team of Grand Rapids, Michigan has successfully helped women injured by cancer morcellation.
 Recently, for instance, the team helped a young woman, Rebecca, who underwent a laparoscopic procedure to remove an ovarian tumor.
 Without telling her before, the gynecologist used a morcellator to grind up the tumor inside of her abdomen.
 The tumor turned out to be ovarian cancer.

 Rebecca had a known, large, suspicious mass in the left ovary, for which the 33-year-old woman saw a gynecologist.
 He performed a laparoscopic surgery on Rebecca to evaluate the mass.
 During the procedure, the gynecologist punctured and cut the large mass into pieces inside of her abdomen so he could remove it through the small incisions – instead of converting the surgery to an open procedure and appropriately removing the ovary intact.